judyohjo/OnceADay/README.md

 # OnceADay
-Once A day is an online diary
+Once A day is an online diary to store daily entries.